 Donald Trump is planning a Memorial Day weekend visit with one of his favorite constituencies: bikers.

-As motorcyclists stream into the nation's capital for Rolling Thunder, their largest annual gathering, the presumptive Republican presidential nominee is planning an appearance on Sunday, campaign spokeswoman Hope Hicks said.
+As hundreds of thousands of motorcyclists stream into the nation's capital for Rolling Thunder, the presumptive Republican presidential nominee is planning an appearance on Sunday, campaign spokeswoman Hope Hicks said.

 "I am doing it in honor of the great bikers who have been totally supportive of my campaign and now I want to be supportive of them," Trump said in a statement to Bloomberg Politics.
 "I look forward to it!"

-The bike rally, called the "First Amendment Demonstration Run," begins at noon Eastern time on Sunday, starting at the North Pentagon parking lot and circling the National Mall.
+The rally, called the "First Amendment Demonstration Run," starts at the North Pentagon parking lot in Arlington, Virginia, crosses into the District and circles the National Mall.
+Trump will speak at 2:30 pm from the Lincoln Memorial, according to his schedule.

 "We are fighting wars and seeking freedom for countries whose people hate us and want to destroy our way of live [sic]," the letter said.
 "Remember the history of WWII, the last war we fought to really win!"

-The week before the New York primary, which Trump easily won, dozens of bikers organized a meet-up in upstate New York to support him.
+The week before the New York primary, which Trump won easily, dozens of bikers organized a meet-up in upstate New York to support him.
 In January, he opened his remarks in Myrtle Beach by thanking a dozen or so motorcycle riders who stood outside cheering for him.

 A group called Bikers For Trump was among those that intended to hold protests and marches if their candidate was denied an outright victory at the convention.
 Now that that threat is gone, they’re still selling T-shirts with their logo on them, advertising that the proceeds will go to their rally at the GOP national convention in Cleveland in July.
 They say they have 45,000 members.